-Reddit got my attention in July 2012 when someone shared Jane Steen’s Scoop.It! post and the article got 50+ blog views from Reddit in that one day.
+Reddit got my attention in July 2012 when someone shared one of my posts there and it got 50+ views from Reddit in that one day.
 I think the key is which Reddit subgroup you post to.
-I’ve been experimenting with the subgroups WritersGroup, blogging, and selfpublish.
+I experimented with the subgroups WritersGroup, blogging, and selfpublish.
 Unfortunately, though some of my posts get tremendous traffic from Reddit shares, I can’t attribute a lot of new subscribers as a result.
 Darren Rouse mentioned in a Problogger webinar that he’s not interested in Reddit- generated traffic because the site’s user demographic is fairly young.
 Whatever the case, you’ll have to try it and see what happens for you.
 (Hi, Reddit readers, love you!)

 3. Use Automated Tools To Promote Current And Past Blog Posts

 Retweet past posts!
-I love the WordPress plug-in “Tweet Old Posts,” and still get blog comments from new Twitter followers who have found my site this way.
-I simply use the auto-prefix “On my #blog,” which I hope alerts my followers that it’s a past post.
-RTing older posts is also a service to folks who have written guest posts for me, and I never stop promoting them.
-You can also pre-schedule Tweets with post titles and links using Hootsuite or Gremln (although Gremln has discontinued its former free service that allowed users to pre-schedule tweets to go out “forever.”)
+I loved the old (now-defunct) WordPress plug-in “Tweet Old Posts,” and received lots of blog comments from new Twitter followers who found my site that way.
+Find something similar that works for you, because RTing older posts is also a service to folks who have written guest posts for me, and I never stop promoting them.
+You can also pre-schedule Tweets with post titles and links using Hootsuite.

 4. Engage The Readers You Have – They’re Gold